islibrary/documentation/Current Documentation/6 - Documentation - Thermocenter oven/Thermocenter oven documentation - combined.md

-# IS Library & Media Preservation Lab: Thermocenter oven documentation
+# IS Library and Media Preservation Lab: Thermocenter oven documentation

 ## Overview
 This document provides instructions for baking ¼” open reel audiotape and U-Matic videotape in the Thermocenter oven.